fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 The transfer times vary for deposit and withdrawal operations:

-- **Deposits (Ethereum to Fluence)**: Up to 15 minutes to provide the maximum security for your transactions.
+- **Deposits (Ethereum to Fluence)**: Take up to 15 minutes to provide the maximum security for your transactions.
 - **Withdrawals (Fluence to Ethereum)**: Take seven days due to the challenge period, ensuring maximum security for your funds.
 When the challenge period ends, you can _claim_ your funds in the Bridge App.

 ### Supported tokens